NL33/electron-git/z-plans/z-later-next.md

 To be sure the files are where they need to be, I compare how many times write file has been run and how many times mamoth needs to run.

 Is this correct?
-It seems to be working for me, but not clear it's the right move.
+It seems to be working for me, but not clear it's the rig

+ht move.

 # make sure worktrees and tempFolder7843OLD and tempFolder7843NEW are removed regularly, in case an error happens before the remove code (especially in compare-versions.js)